maxvonhippel/communication-complexity/README.md

-# communication-complexity
-Final presentation on Communication Complexity
+# Communication Complexity

+This repository contains slides by Jake & Max on communication complexity.

+The slides are based on the communication complexity chapter of Aurora-Barak.